Not all Instagram followers are created equal.

 Don’t Fall for Cheap Pricing Schemes

-While buying active followers will usually be cheaper than running ads on Instagram, buying active followers will usually be more expensive than buying fake followers.
+While buying real, active followers will usually be cheaper than running ads on Instagram, buying active followers will usually be more expensive than buying fake followers.

 It’s like the old saying goes– “if it seems too good to be true, it probably is.”